ingramleedy/Airport_Restaurants/README.md

 directory of this repository and download/share **[Airport Restaurants.zip](https://ingramleedy.github.io/Airport_Restaurants/contentpacks/Airport%20Restaurants.zip)** into the app.

-You may also use this direct link for [Airport Restaurants](https://ingramleedy.github.io/Airport_Restaurants/contentpacks/Airport%20Restaurants.zip)
+You may also use this direct link [https://ingramleedy.github.io/Airport_Restaurants/contentpacks/Airport%20Restaurants.zip](https://ingramleedy.github.io/Airport_Restaurants/contentpacks/Airport%20Restaurants.zip) to download directly.

 Detailed instructions about how to import Content Packs into Foreflight are available at their [support